kodell80305/dune-weaver-wled/README.md

 ## Software

 This is implemented as a flask web server thread and a backend thread that runs the rpi_ws281x software.
 The rpi_ws281x needs to run as root, while the flask web server doesn't/shouldn't (although it currently does ...).
 Even at root the flask server has permission issues with reading/writing to /dev/mem (required by rpi_281x).
 I think I've overcome these with this architecture, but this is still an area of concern as I don't fully understand some of the problems I've seen.
 If you have problems it's most likely from either the wiring or some arcane permission problem that occurs on your system but not mine.
-Please let me know so I can work through them.
+Please let me know so I can work through them (the best contact would be kodell8003052gmail.com)

 ## Docker, virtual environment

-I haven't really investigage running in these conditions.
-Docker can be somewhat strange when it comes with interfacing with hardware and supporting this is probably never going to be a priority for me.  requirements.txt can probably be trimmed down considerable ... it contains:
+I haven't really investigaged running in these conditions.
+Docker can be somewhat strange when it comes with interfacing with hardware and supporting this is probably never going to be a priority for me.
+There should be no reason that virtual environments will be an issue, but this is untested.
+The service itself currently runs at root level due to the access of /dev/mem.

+requirements.txt can probably be trimmed down considerably to reduce the packages being installed ... it contains
 ```
 lask==2.2.2
 numpy==1.24.2